chaosharmonic/escape-rope/README.md

 ## What?
 (Overview)

-This is a loose collection of tooling I've been building as a side project to automate my job search habits.
-Primarily, this has involved building scrapers to grab results from job boards and output the results as JSON, and up until now it's mostly been
-[an extended experiment in Web scraping](https://bhmt.dev/blog/scraping).
+This is a loose collection of tooling I've been building as a side project to automate my job search habits, built around data I've been gathering through [an extended experiment in Web scraping](https://bhmt.dev/blog/scraping).

 Now, it's an experiment in a _few_ different things. the database schema are a